- For many men, apologizing can make them feel diminished, as if it's a concession of power. By contrast, women often apologize to reconnect.

 Forgiving is an act that liberates the forgiver from anger — so seeking forgiveness is not as self-serving as you may think.
 A simple, "will you forgive me?" will usually suffice, but if you want to avoid appearing presumptuous, or if your offense was particularly odious, you might want to first ask, "Can you forgive me?"

-As you get better at it, you will feel more comfortable creating your own sequence for these elements and add embellishments that give it your own stamp of individuality.
+As you get better at it, you will feel more comfortable creating your own sequence for these elements and adding embellishments that give it your own stamp of individuality.
 Master this simple skill, and you will find your domestic life ever more peaceful.